DCC-Lab/Documentation/GUIDE/GUIDE-Python.md

 ## Examples

-1. Python is the language of choice at Google, and machine learning modules have been created (TensorFlow, PyTorch).
+1. Very good image analysis, image segmentation modules exist and can be used by scientists.
-2. Python is the underlying language for scripting at Apple and can create windows and display dialogs
+2. Python is the language of choice at Google, and machine learning modules have been created (TensorFlow, PyTorch).
-3. Very good image analysis, image segmentation modules exist and can be used by scientists.
+3. Python is the underlying language for scripting at Apple and can create windows and display dialogs

 # Basic programming

 Before diving into Python, we need to at least survey the most important building blocks of any programming language: variables, arrays, and other types,  condition-statements, for-loops, while-loops, , functions (with arugments and return values), classes.
+All languages have such structures, and it is  just a question of knowing the syntax for Python at this point.

-## Statement
+## Statements

 ```python
 # A statement is anything on a single line